Introduction

 Elimination of redness from a scar

-To eliminate the redness of a scar, it is recommended to use soothing topical products and to follow regular massage techniques.
-Dietary supplements can also play a crucial role in supporting skin regeneration from the inside.
+To eliminate redness from a scar, it is recommended to use soothing topical products and to follow regular massage techniques.
+Dietary supplements can also play a crucial role in supporting skin regeneration from within.

 Elimination of redness from a pimple

-The redness around a pimple can be reduced by using products containing anti-inflammatory ingredients like zinc and salicylic acid.
+Redness around a pimple can be reduced by using products containing anti-inflammatory ingredients such as zinc and salicylic acid.
 Applying a cold compress can also reduce inflammation and redness.

 III.
 The role of dietary supplements in reducing redness